ISISComputingGroup/ibex_developers_manual/Calibration-Files.md

 Call with `%PYTHON3% convert_temp_calib_files.py -i <input_folder> -o <output_folder>`.

-Produces a `.txt` file for every walkable folder under `input_folder` that contains a `.dat` file.
+Produces a `.txt` file for every walk-able folder under `input_folder` that contains a `.dat` file.
 The first 3 lines of the `.dat` file are stripped (these are header lines we do not require), for each line we then split by whitespace and take the first two of elements of the produced array and separate them with a comma.
 These lines are then written to an output file with the name of the folder and the txt extension e.g. `F232.txt`.

 You will then need to push these files to the common config area and update the files on the instruments using the section below.